Installing 1E Content Distribution Tools

 Before installing or upgrading Nomad Branch Tools, you should consider that the feature requires:

-These steps should be completed by a user that has Global Admin role in 1E, refer to Installing the Nomad app and 1E Content Distribution for details about 1E Platform setup, Nomad Administrator role and the 1E Nomad product pack.
+These steps should be completed by a user that has the Full Administrator role in 1E, refer to Setting up the Content Distribution app for details about setup, Nomad Administrator role and the 1E Nomad product pack.

 Upgrading

-If you are upgrading Nomad or Tachyon and you have previously installed Nomad Download Pause then you can continue using your existing setup, you do not need to do anything further, and you can ignore the information and steps below.
+If you are upgrading 1E Content Distribution or 1E Platform and you have previously installed Nomad Download Pause then you can continue using your existing setup, you do not need to do anything further, and you can ignore the information and steps below.

 The installation steps below use the Settings app to create the 1E Nomad instruction set and upload instructions for a new installation.
 However, if you instead use the 1E Product Pack Deployment Tool to upload the 1E Nomad product pack, the tool will create an instruction set called 1E Nomad and place new instructions there.
 If the instruction set Nomad Core Instructions has not been renamed, any existing instructions in it will remain or be updated if they are new versions.
 You may end up with two instruction sets.
 You can keep both sets, or you can do the following, which will retain the permissions you previously configured: